-Dividends can usually be taken in the form of cash, or the insurer can retain the dividends to earn interest, reduce premiums, or add paid-up additions or term insurance to the policy.
+Dividends can be received as cash, or the insurer can retain the dividends to earn interest, reduce premiums, or add paid-up additions or term insurance to the policy.

 If the dividend is taken as a premium reduction, the insurer will send the insured the amount of the premium, the amount of the dividend, and the net amount due.

 Most policies pay a minimum of interest on accumulated dividends, but may pay more if investments are doing better.
 The insured can withdraw the money at any time, or it will be added to the face policy if the insured dies, or the policy is surrendered for its cash value.

 The major disadvantage of accumulated dividends is that taxes must be paid on the income every year, whether withdrawn or not — just like the interest earned on a savings account.

 The insured can also use the dividends to buy small amounts of additional paid-up whole life insurance, which increases the face value of the policy.
 The advantage of increasing life insurance this way is that there is no expense charge for the additional life insurance — thus, the premium buys more life insurance than if sales charges and other expenses were deducted.
 The other advantage is that the insured does not need to prove insurability.
 Hence, this is a good option for someone in poor health who wants to increase their life insurance.

 Eventually, the insured can convert to a single-premium life insurance policy if the legal reserve of the main policy and the paid-up policies is enough for the coverage desired.

 Another possibility is to collect the face value as an endowment.
 If the legal reserves of the main policy and the paid-up policies equal the face value of the main policy, then the insured can collect that money as an endowment.